rackspace/runway/docs/source/staticsite/configuration.rst

     parameters:
       staticsite_web_acl: arn:aws:waf::<account-id>:certificate/<cert>

-**staticsite_required_group (Optional[str])**
+.. data:: staticsite_required_group
+  :type: Optional[str]
+  :value: None
+  :noindex:

   Name of Cognito User Pool group of which users must be a member to be granted access to the site.
   Omit to allow all UserPool users to have access.

   Requires staticsite_auth_at_edge_.